AnnmarieVinish/Christ-Sem3-CSHO331CSP/Day05/networks.md

 <h1>WHAT IS A NETWORK</h1>
-A network is a A collection of computers and other devices connected together to share resources and information.
+A network is a A collection of computers and other devices connected together to share resources and information./n
 <h2>Key Components of a Network</h2>
-<b>Component</b>          	<b>Function</b>
+<b>Component</b>          	<b>Function</b>/n
-Router	            Connects devices to the internet Switch	            Connects devices within a LAN
+Router	            Connects devices to the internet/n Switch	            Connects devices within a LAN
 Modem              	Connects the local network to the ISP (internet provider) Server	            Stores and serves data to clients